The Definitive Guide To SEO In 2019

-And when we recently analyzed 1 million Google search results, we found that the number of sites linking to a page correlated with rankings more than anything else.
+And when we analyzed 1 million Google search results, we found that the number of sites linking to a page correlated with rankings more than anything else.

-In short, content and links will still be the foundation of SEO in 2018.
+In short, quality content and links will still be the foundation of SEO in 2019.

 And once you have a handle on that, it’s time to optimize your site for the new SEO trends that I outlined in this guide.